Low thyroid? Keep these 9 foods on your radar

 If you’re suffering from unexplained weight gain, fatigue, thinning hair, stiff or painful joints, memory issues and/or increased sensitivity to cold, you may want to get your thyroid checked.
 Chances are, you may be suffering from hypothyroidism — sometimes called underactive thyroid or low thyroid.

-The thyroid plays a key role in regulating the body’s metabolism, affecting weight gain and related metabolic problems like diabetes, high cholesterol and fatty liver disease.
+The thyroid plays a crucial role in regulating the body’s metabolism, influencing weight gain and related metabolic issues such as diabetes, high cholesterol, and fatty liver disease.

 Left untreated, low thyroid can lead to obesity, infertility and heart disease.
-The standard treatment includes thyroid hormone replacement like levothyroxine to compensate for your underactive thyroid.
+The standard treatment includes thyroid hormone replacement, such as levothyroxine, to compensate for an underactive thyroid.

 Nutrition can help support your thyroid function.
-Here are five foods rich in key thyroid-benefiting nutrients that are particularly good for people with low thyroid…
+Here are five foods rich in key thyroid-benefiting nutrients that are particularly beneficial for individuals with a low thyroid function…

 Peak Thyroid Support